seanholahan/stitchophrenic/README.md

 # Stitchophrenic
-Some of the responsive code I have written to create the Stitchophrenic web-store.
+Some of the responsive code I have written to create a web-store for my brand, Stitchophrenic.